kaBeech/tensort/README.md

 #### Supersort Adjudication

-Supposing that our results from Bubblesort and Reverse Exchangesort disagree and we now have our result from Permutationsort, how do we choose which to use?
+Supposing that our results from Bubblesort and Exchangesort disagree and we now have our result from Permutationsort, how do we choose which to use?

-First we check to see whether the result from Permutationsort agrees with the results from either Bubblesort or Reverse Exchangesort.
-To keep things simple, let's just look at the raw chances that Permutationsort will agree on results with Bubblesort or Reverse Exchangesort.
+First we check to see whether the result from Permutationsort agrees with the results from either Bubblesort or Exchangesort.
+To keep things simple, let's just look at the raw chances that Permutationsort will agree on results with Bubblesort or Exchangesort.

 Permutationsort and Bubblesort: